aminembarki/microservices-architecture-boilerplate/README.md

 3. Ensure `~/.aws/credentials` has a profile with administrative access credentials that matches `name` in `terraform.tfvars`
 4. Provision your infrastructure: `terraform apply`
-5. Enable public management of VPN: `bin/enable-vpn-ssh`
+5. Enable public management of VPN: `bin/enable-vpn-management`
 6. Provision VPN: `bin/provision-vpn`
 7. Configure VPN following this guide: https://docs.pritunl.com/docs/connecting
    - Set your DNS server to the private IP of the VPN itself.
 This will allow local developers to resolve &#42;.service.consul domains.
-   - Add a route matching your VPC CIDR (e.g. 10.100.10.0/16) so users connected to the VPN can reach your nework.
+   - Add a route matching your VPC CIDR (e.g. 10.100.10.0/16) so users connected to the VPN can reach your network.
 8. Disable public management of VPN: `bin/disable-vpn-ssh`
 10. Connect to VPN.
 11. Provision Management Cluster: `bin/provision-management-cluster`
 12. Provision Logging Cluster: `bin/provision-logging-cluster`
 13. Provision Compute Cluster: `bin/provision-compute-cluster`
-14. Provision Load Balancer: `bin/provision-load-balancer`
 15. Initialize Vault: `bin/initialize-vault` (save output securely)
 16. Unseal Vault (3x): `bin/unseal-vault <key>`